thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Controllers.desc.md

 ### Exercise

 Write down in your own words what a controller is and why they are important.
 Turn and talk to your neighbor and discuss what you wrote.
 Think of other example interactions in the format of a Model, View, and Controller.
+Draw at least one of these example interactions.

 ## Building an Angular Controller